Juliana Cherera: Career

 She previously served as the Chief Executive in the Strategic Delivery Unit of the Mombasa County Government, where she had served as Secretary in different portfolios.
 Before taking up the county jobs, Juliana worked as an Early Childhood Development Education (ECDE) teacher.
 After University College Cherera to the teacher in primary school because that level of education was devolved.
 In her estimation, the counties would need university-educated talent to manage and deliver excellent education programs.

 She was appointed a commissioner at the IEBC on 2 September 2021 by former President of Kenya Uhuru Kenyatta.
 She was sworn in 12 days later by Chief Justice Martha Koome at the Supreme Court in Nairobi.

 Weeks later, she was unanimously elected as the Vice Chair.
-She resigned from the position on 5 December 2022 days after she, and three others, had been suspended by Kenya's President William Ruto.
+She resigned from the position on 5 December 2022, after she, and three others commissioners had been suspended by Kenya's President William Ruto.
+Following her departure from IEBC, Cherera expressed interest in working with former commissioners on a white paper concerning administrative and legal electoral reforms in Kenya other African countries.
+The initiative seeks to draw on the experience of former members of electoral management bodies to examine electoral administration, public confidence in election results, and the recruitment and retention of experienced electoral officials.

-Post IEBC, Mrs. Cherera has been out of the spotlight and told friends she is seeking a quiet place to think and reflect.
-She is looking to organize former commissioners to work on a white paper regarding the administrative and legal electoral reforms and structures necessary to improve the credibility of elections in Kenya and Africa.
-The Consortium of ex-commissioners hopes to harness the tremendous experiential resource asset that is domiciled in the ex-commissioners in Electoral Management Bodies to bring well-thought-out reforms that will help avoid repeated mistrust in Election results and strengthen Democracy in Kenya and Africa.
-They also want to mitigate the current narrative that Electoral Bodies are career killers in Africa to attract and keep talent.